- Military Life Cycle

 If you do receive a pension, you can opt to take a lump sum of either 25% or 50% of the total pension value when you retire.
 This will reduce the amount of monthly pension payouts you’ll receive by that percentage, as you can see from this tab.

 If reading spreadsheets is more understandable to you than bar graphs, this is the tab designed for you.
-It will list the calendar year and all payments made to you over the course of your lifetime.
+It will list the calendar year and all payments made to you throughout your lifetime.

 It will include: